Songs and reflections of the heart

 Jesus is the perfect expression of the prophet and so gives us the blueprint for a mature, holistic, multi-faceted way of being the prophetic church.
 We need to be prophetic in the way that Jesus was prophetic.
 Not just as individuals but as a Body with a collective prophetic consciousness.[2]

 The Prophets of the Old Testament were precursors of the prophetic ministry of Jesus.
-And now the Church, as the Body of Christ, has the privilege of carrying on that ministry.
+And now the church, as the Body of Christ, has the privilege of carrying on that ministry.

 [1] Isaiah, Jeremiah, Ezekiel, Daniel, Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, Malachi

-[2] Accessible Prophecy, “Understanding the Prophetic Function” /
+[2] Accessible Prophecy, “Understanding the Prophetic Function” Accessible Prophecy accessibleprophecy.com/2019/02/13/understanding-the-prophetic-function/

 Reflect